Royal Palace of Madrid: Sabatini Gardens

 The Sabatini Gardens adjoin the north side of the Palacio real and extend to the calle de Bailén and the cuesta de San Vicente.
 The garden follows the symmetrical French design and work began in 1933, under the Republican government.
 Although they were designed by Zaragozan architect Fernando García Mercadal, they were named for Francesco Sabatini who designed the royal stables that previously occupied this site.
 These gardens feature a large rectangular pond which is surrounded by four fountains and statues of Spanish kings which were originally intended to crown the Royal Palace.
 Geometrically sited between its rides, there are several fountains.

-The Republican government constructed the gardens to return the area from control of the royal family to the people, the public was not allowed in the gardens until 1978 when they were opened by King Juan Carlos I.
+The Republican government constructed the gardens to return the area from control of the royal family to the people: the public were not allowed in the gardens until 1978 when they were opened by King Juan Carlos I.